jweinst1/PyCExtension/README.md

 printer hello!
 ```

 The repo also serves as a template for starting Python C extension packages.
+It has the entire setup
+to build and develop a C extension you can publish to the Python package index.

 ### Why make a C Extension?

+C extesnions are fast, performant python libraries that can serve several purposes.
+Those include:

+####` High Performance`:

+C extensions can perform hundreds of times faster than equivalent code written in Python.
+This is because c functions are natively compiled, and just a thin layer over assembly code.
+Additionally, some
+tasks can be slower to perform in Python, such as string processing.
+Python has no concept of a character, just strings of different lengths.
+While C, has a very raw and effecient string composed purely of a block of memory terminated with a `\0` character.
+Overall,
+C extensions provide a way to gain a powerhouse of performance in Python.

+#### `Wrapping`:

+Lots of widely used software libraries are written in